RePo: Language Models with Context Re-Positioning: Analyses

 where $\boldsymbol{z}^{k,h} = \{z_1^{k,h}, z_2^{k,h}, \dots, z_L^{k,h}\}$, $L$ is the number of tokens in input $\boldsymbol{x}$, and $k$ and $h$ represent the indices of the attention head and layer, respectively.

 We compare these statistics on a general benchmark (2K-token context) and the RULER benchmark (4K-token context).
 As shown in Figure \ref{fig:stats_pos_dist}, we find that \implname assigns larger positional distances $d$ on longer context lengths, but the largest distance is still much smaller than the raw context length (i.e., 2K or 4K).
 This observation suggests that increasing the positional range to match the full input context length may not be necessary from the model’s perspective.
 Furthermore, the distribution of distances is non-uniform, unlike the linear positional assignment in RoPE.

 We hypothesize that assigning positions in a denser and non-linear continuous space contributes to improved performance on longer contexts in \S\ref{sec:exp}.
+Under the rotation framework of RoPE, the fixed training context length only covers a small portion of the period of low-frequency dimensions.
+Thus, the extrapolation for those dimensions would be more difficult, i.e., a more severe out-of-distribution issue.
+However, the learned denser and non-linear space can better leverage the small portion of the training context length to achieve better long-context performance.